The listed farmhouse in the Tannheimer Valley tells about 300 years of civil living.

-The museum association of the valley, which runs also the Local Museum Tannheimer valley in Tannheim, has opened a listed farmhouse to the public.
-In the so-called Felixe Mina's House you can enjoy a time journey through 300 years of civil living.
+The museum association of the valley, which runs also the Local Museum Tannheimer Valley, has opened a listed farmhouse to the public.
+In this Felixe Mina's House (Felixe Minas Haus) you can enjoy a time journey through 300 years of civil living.

-The photo exhibition and the beautiful house itself can be visited within a guided tour.

-Today the following rooms are accessible: The parlour with masonry heater which shows the Classicism in rural areas, the Biedermeier Room with the stuccoed ceiling and beds from 1860, the Music Room with a wonderful positive organ from the late 17th century and the niche with the Madonna.
-Also a farm shop which offers local products can be visited.
-Moreover, the Tannheim band gives concerts every week in summer at the music pavilion and brings a further piece of culture to the Felixe Mina's House.
+The photo exhibition and the beautiful building itself can be visited within a guided tour.
+Accessible are the parlour with masonry heater, the Biedermeier room from 1860, the music room with a wonderful positive organ from the late 17th century, and the niche under the gable with the image of the Madonna.
+Furthermore you can find a farm shop here, whereas in summer the Tannheim band gives concerts every week at the music pavilion which belongs to the complex.

 Despite careful control we cannot guarantee the correctness of the provided data.

 free for children up to 14 years